 For Tim O'Reilly, this kind of progressive disruption can be compared to a unicorn hunt.
 Disruptive innovations, like unicorns would do, leave us in complete astonishment when we encounter them for the first time.
 But even after a short period of upheaval, they become so ubiquitous that we take them for granted, almost as if nothing else had ever existed.
 Accordingly, disruptive innovations are characterised by three central features:

 According to O'Reilly, those who are noticeably changing the world are people who are chasing this kind of unicorn.
-Although he unnecessarily narrows his view to purely economic contexts, he believes that the unicorn is a very important factor in the future of the world.
+He unnecessarily narrows his view to purely economic contexts.
 However, if we take the basic idea behind it and develop it further in political, cultural and social terms, it would appear that this model can indeed be used to create new meaning in a sustainable way.
 It would certainly be naive to assume that something like a simple blueprint for processes of transformation per se could be developed on this basis.
 There is no single reliable strategy for the hunt for unicorns.
 But if we better understand the nature of the changeable elements and what forces can bring about change, much will be gained.

 „There is no single reliable strategy for the hunt for unicorns.
 But if we better understand the nature of the changeable elements and what forces can bring about change, much will be gained.”

 Our world is characterised by extreme complexity.
 To find our way in it, we must reduce this complexity appropriately.
 For without meaningful complexity reduction, the world would literally be uninhabitable for us.
 Only when we create a certain meaningfully composed reality for ourselves from the total of an overly complex world do human civilisation and social progress become conceivable at all.
 Those who move in a culturally unified reality in this way are able to deal more or less sovereignly with the universe of facts contained in it.